steveshogren/blog-source/source/_posts/2015-02-09-unusual-reasons-why-clojure-is-a-delight.markdown

 ;; => "chirps"
 (speak {:animal ::dog :id 2 :name "Mr Dog"})
 ;; => "breathes"

+(defmulti shave :animal)
+(defmethod shave ::poodle [d] "shivers")
+(defmethod shave ::hairy [c] "stuggles")

+(shave {:animal ::poodle :id 1 :name "Spike"})
+;; => "shivers"
+(shave {:animal ::dog :id 2 :name "Rufs"})
+;; => "stuggles"
 ```

-We can see the ::dog keyword doesn't have an explicit speak
+We can see the ::dog keyword doesn't have an explicit speak or shave
 implementation, which is fine, because it will then use the next
-parent implementation, which returns "breathes".
+parent implementation, which returns "breathes" for speak or
+"struggles" for shave.
+Since we can have a keyword be the child of
+multiple parents, we get a multiple inherited behavior, where the
+first match is the one returned.

 This is possible because the default equality check of multimethod is
 the ```isa?``` function!
 Because of this, uses of multimethod
 hierarchies can have inherited behavior for complex structures.

-# Mostly Monadic
+## 6 - Mostly Monadic

 Languages like Haskell and F# have tools like the maybe monad that add
 safety to operations.
 For example, using the maybe monad can